vatpac-technology/sops/docs/aerodromes/classc/Townsville.md

 !!! phraseology
     **VIGL11**: "Townsville Delivery, VIGL11 for YAMB, request Lightning 1 and clearance.”
     **TL ACD**: "VIGL11, Townsville Delivery, cleared to YAMB via JEMMA flight planned route.
 Lightning 1 departure, climb to `F180`, squawk 6066, departure frequency 126.8"

 !!! note
 	Assigning the Thunder or Lightning coded clearance to an aircraft does not meet the requirements for [auto release](#auto-release).
 These aircraft must be 'Next' coordinated with TL TCU.

 #### YPAM Traffic
-In VMc, light aircraft travelling between YBTL and YPAM should be cleared a '**CORDELIA**' or '**RATTLESNAKE**' clearance, according to the YBTL runway in use.
+In VMC, light aircraft travelling between YBTL and YPAM should be cleared a '**CORDELIA**' or '**RATTLESNAKE**' clearance, according to the YBTL runway in use.

 | Duty RWY     | Clearance            | Tracking Points    | Notes |
 | ------------ | -------------------- | ------------------ | ----- |